-Lecture/Class hours: 20; Lab hours: 40 Total hours: 60 Total Quarter Credit Hours: 4 Prerequisite: None
+Lecture/Class hours: 20; Lab hours: 40

 EN180 - SOCIAL MEDIA CONTENT DEVELOPMENT

 Students have the opportunity to explore the world of content creation as part of the overall promotional strategy.
 The course focuses on creating content goals, understanding relevant platforms, and target audiences.
 Students then create a publishing schedule and discuss amendments to the schedule and calendar based on performance analytics.